Dharius213/public-suffix/Guidelines.md

 2. [View the list](https://publicsuffix.org/list/), find your top-level domain (if present), and then check the rules already there for accuracy.
 3. If there are any additions, removals or amendments to be made, create a pull request for our Github repo.

-Updates can be filed as either pull requests or issues, however a pull request is generally preferred.
-Pull requests are automatically checked by our test suite, and you can get an immediate feedback whether your submission contains some invalid rules that may cause the patch to be rejected.
+Updates can be filed as either pull requests or issues, however a pull request is generally preferred, and is more rapidly actionable.
+Pull requests are automatically checked by our test suite, and in many cases, you can get an immediate feedback whether your submission contains some invalid rules that may cause the patch to be rejected.

 Submissions are discussed either in the issue or in the pull request.
 Each submission requires validation, authentication and approval: